The Brave of Heart Fund

 Who can apply for a grant through the Fund?

 The intention of the Fund is to help meet the financial needs of the surviving family of an eligible healthcare worker who has lost their life from a cause related to COVID 19.
 Eligible family members include a spouse or domestic partner, a dependent child, or dependent parent.
 The intention is to prioritize the needs of the surviving spouse or domestic partner.
-You can check your eligibility by submitting the required documentation on the Fund’s website, which will be available in May 2020.
-Grant awards are discretionary and will be based on a determination of need by E4E Relief, which is the public charity administering the Fund.
+You can verify your eligibility to apply for a grant by submitting the required documentation on the Fund’s website here https://braveofheartfund.smapply.io/.
+Grant awards are discretionary and will be based on a determination of need by E4E Relief, which is the public charity who owns and administers the Fund.

 An “eligible healthcare worker” is a healthcare worker or healthcare volunteer who lived in the U.S. at the time of death and worked or volunteered in or for a licensed hospital, medical center or clinic, nursing home, medical transport vehicle, triage center, or other licensed medical facility, provider or setting, or who worked or volunteered as an emergency medical technician, ambulance technician or paramedic, in the U.S., and died from COVID-19–related causes at any time through May 15, 2021, including doctors, nurses, technicians, orderlies, cafeteria workers, custodians, emergency medical technicians, and others.
 The individual must have had exposure to patients with COVID 19 while working or volunteering.
 The individual did not need to be a licensed medical professional if the other criteria are met.
 More detail is provided in later FAQs.